-- your eligible work income for 2019 is greater than that for 2018 (based on your income tax returns for each of those years); or
+- your eligible work income for 2020 is greater than that for 2019 (based on your income tax returns for each of those years).

-- your net family income (the total of the amounts on line 275 of your and your spouse's 2019 income tax return) is greater than that for 2018, and
+- your net family income (the total of the amounts on line 275 of your and your spouse's 2020 income tax returns) is greater than that for 2019, and

-If you would like to receive the tax shield, check box 99 on Schedule C or box 5 on Schedule P. We will calculate the amount to which you are entitled.
+If you would like to receive the tax shield, check box 99 in Schedule C or box 5 in Schedule P. We will calculate the amount to which you are entitled.